Lunafreya Nox Fleuret: Related media

 As the central heroine of Final Fantasy XV, Lunafreya appears across its multimedia expansions.
-She featured in parts of Brotherhood, with additional footage being created for a Blu-ray release and incorporated into the existing anime.
+She is featured in parts of Brotherhood, with additional footage being created for a Blu-ray release and incorporated into the existing anime.
 She appears in the second episode of Brotherhood, interacting with Prompto Argentum by letter after he helps one of her dogs Pryna and encourages him to become a friend to Noctis.
 During the events of Kingsglaive, Lunafreya unsuccessfully attempts to reach Noctis and his father Regis, then becomes central to Niflheim's infiltration and eventual invasion of Lucis's capital Insomnia.
 Lunafreya escapes with the Ring of the Lucii as both Regis and Kingsglaive member Nyx Ulric sacrifice themselves to ensure her escape.

 Lunafreya was intended to be a playable character in Dawn of the Future, a series of downloadable content episodes portraying an alternate finale to the game.
 All but the first episode were cancelled due to internal changes, and the storyline reworked into a novel of the same name.
 The novel also incorporated cut concepts for the game's ending.
 In the novel, Lunafreya is resurrected by the chief Astral Bahamut to become a replacement for the rebellious Ardyn in his plan to purge Eos of the Starscourge; initially falling in line, Lunafreya decides to rebel in turn against his new plan to purge Eos of life.
 While initially used by Bahamut to empower him using the Starscourge, she is saved by Noctis, ultimately surviving when Gentiana heals her as the Astrals vanish following Bahamut's death at the hands of Noctis and Ardyn.

 Other appearances

-Lunafreya, along with other characters from XV, was featured on an ability card as part of a 2017 collaboration with the mobile game Mobius Final Fantasy.
-In August 2019, Lunafreya was featured in a themed quest in Final Fantasy Record Keeper.
-She was released as a recruitable character during January 2021 for Final Fantasy Brave Exvius, featuring abilities based on her actions in the main game.
+Lunafreya, along with other characters from XV, was featured as ability card in the mobile game Mobius Final Fantasy.
+Lunafreya was featured in a themed quest in Final Fantasy Record Keeper.
+She was released as a recruitable character for Final Fantasy Brave Exvius, featuring abilities based on her actions in the main game.
 She was later released as a playable character in Dissidia Final Fantasy Opera Omnia.
 She is also featured as one of the available advisors in the spin-off game Final Fantasy XV: A New Empire.